pricklygorse/Interactive-Image-Background-Remover/README.md

    - **Interactively: Segment Anything**: Left-click to add a positive point, right-click to add a negative (exclusion) point, or drag to draw a box around the object.
    - **Whole-Image Models**: Click "Run whole-image model" to apply the selected model to the entire image (or zoomed area).
 5. **Refine Background Removal Mask**:
-   - Use the "Add mask" and "Remove mask" buttons to add the model output to the background removal mask.
+   - Use the "Add mask" and "Subtract mask" buttons to add the model output to the background removal mask.
    - Toggle "Manual Paintbrush" mode to manually edit the mask.
    - Check "Post Process Model Mask" (binarise the mask and smooth edges) and "Soften Model Mask/Paintbrush" to adjust the model output
    - Use Show Full Mask to edit the mask directly instead of the output image